HackerYou/scratchWorkshop/scratch.md

 ## Getting started with Scratch
 Is super easy - just head over to: https://scratch.mit.edu/ and click 'create'!

 Take five to ten minutes now and just mess around it with.
-Don't worry, there's no way to do this wrong - just explore and see what you discover.

 ## The Scratch Environment
 There are a couple of key blocks to look at: **Events**, **Motion**, and **Control**.
 These blocks allow you to control the sprite, or sprites you have on the screen.
 The interface is broken up into a few important areas: